Group Reflections on the Work and Teachings of Dr. Levy Odera: a Collective Narrative

 Produced by Fyodor Ovchinnikov

-On Wednesday, June 1, 2022, a group of systems change practitioners gathered for the seventh peer learning session of the Thought Leadership for Systems Transformation program to discuss their reflections on the work and teachings of Dr. Levy Odera.
+On Wednesday, June 1, 2022, a group of systems change practitioners gathered for the eighth peer learning session of the Thought Leadership for Systems Transformation program to discuss their reflections on the work and teachings of Dr. Levy Odera.

 Participants’ reflections were recorded and processed according to the Collective Narrative Methodology to create a balanced summary of key ideas that showed up in group discussions using participants' own words and giving every participant an opportunity to ensure that their ideas are included.